SamrahSayyed/SamrahSayyed/README.md

 ## 🛠️ Tech Stack

+ Hardware I have worked with ->
- -Languages -> HTML, CSS & Python
+ - Languages -> HTML, CSS & Python
- - Hardware I have worked with -> Arduino, ESP8266, and STM32
+ - Arduino, ESP8266, and STM32
  - Tools used -> MATLAB, Arduino IDE, Multisim

 ## 🤝 Connect With Me On